dinoboards/dinoboards.github.io/2mb-linear-sram.md

 ## What is the Green Machine Series of Retro Kits

-The Green Machine Series of kits are designed around the RCBus/RC2014 bus, powered by an eZ80 CPU (as apposed to the Z80 CPU), and are broadly compatible with many RC2014 and RCBus kits.ncluding CP/M and RomWBW software stacks.
+The Green Machine Series of kits are designed around the RCBus/RC2014 bus, powered by an eZ80 CPU (as apposed to the Z80 CPU), and are broadly compatible with many RC2014 and RCBus kits and CP/M and RomWBW software stacks.

 For more information of the eZ80 CPU, see the [eZ80 CPU kit](/ez80-for-rc).